Nina Dano

 Sara Brita Nina Dano (born 12 June 2000) is a Swedish handballer for IK Sävehof and the Swedish national team.

 She represented Sweden at the 2020 European Women's Handball Championship.

+She was included in the brutto team for the 2022 European Women's Handball Championship.
+In the second match she was however injured and had to leave the tournament.
+Clara Petersson Bergsten was instead called up as the replacement.